RN to BSN Program Description

 RN to BSN Program Accreditation

-The BSN Program is currently in candidacy status with the Commission on Collegiate Nursing Education for 2016 and is built upon the American Association of Colleges of Nursing’s (AACN) Essentials of Baccalaureate Education for Professional Nursing.
+The baccalaureate degree in nursing at Nightingale College is accredited by the Commission on Collegiate Nursing Education (www.ccneaccreditation.org) and is built upon the American Association of Colleges of Nursing’s (AACN) Essentials of Baccalaureate Education for Professional Nursing.
 If you want to find out more about Nightingale’s Programs Accreditation, check Accreditation and Affiliation.

 How many credits do you need for the BSN degree?

 A total of one hundred twenty (120) semester credits are required for the conferral of the BSN degree.
 Upon enrollment, learners are granted forty-eight (48) semester credits of core pre-licensure nursing coursework pursuant to the RN licensure.

 The RN to BSN Program consists of twenty-four (24) semester credits of upper-division nursing coursework.
 In addition, the completion of the BSN degree requires forty-eight (48) semester credits of general education.

 How long does it take to get a BSN?

 Our Program can be completed in as few as 12 months or 3 semesters if the required General Education (GE) courses have not been completed.
 If a learner has completed all GE requirements, the Program can be completed in 8 months or 2 semesters.